cs-pub-ro/operating-systems/chapters/app-interact/x-window-system/drills/questions/timer.md

 ## Question Text

-What is the purpose of the timer used in the Oneko's implementantion
+What is the purpose of the timer used in the Oneko's implementation

 ## Question Answers